timmarlowe/medicaltransport/README.md

 - __Cancellation/Status Info__: Ride status, cancellation reason and message

 This data contains no engineered features and thus can be reproduced/updated quickly by the company.

-## Approach

-Given these questions and the provided data, I have mapped out four project objectives, which I will review in turn in this readme:
-1. Conduct exploratory data analysis on the who, when and where of ride cancellation and completion.
-2. Create a model that predicts late cancellation (cancellation the day of one's ride), enabling TransportCo and its partners to better nudge customers towards ride completion.
-3. Create a model that predicts in advance the number of rides TransportCo will need to provide by hour, better enabling them to allocate vehicles and drivers.
-4. Implement the above models in a prototyped dashboard that can be used by TransportCo employees to plan for the coming day.

 ## Part 1: Exploratory Data Analysis
 ### Expected v.
 Actual Rides